almachelouche/middleman/content/email/IN/prospect/017/figo&aspire.md

 path='email_modules/preheader'

-	preheader = '''Enjoy a 7.99% interest rate, cash back among other benefits when you buy a new Ford this month.
-Offer ends Sept 30th.*'''
+	preheader = '''Enjoy a 7.99% interest rate, cash back among other benefits when you buy a new Ford this month.*'''

 [[module]]
 path='email_modules/header/logodesktop'